youzan/zent/README-en_US.md

 ## Use components independently

-`Zent` also support using components independently if you only need to use one component.
-If you are using only a few `Zent` components in your project, it could reduce your the size of your bundled file.
+`Zent` also supports using components independently if you only need to use a few of them.
+It may reduce your bundle size.

 Taking `Button` component as an example: